 This is the fifth installment of our “Customer Data Strategy” playbook.

-In the multi-screen world, almost every new digital source and platform has its own identifiers, but you can broadly group user identities into two categories:
+In the multi-screen world, every new digital source and platform has its own unique way of identifying users, but you can broadly group them into two categories:

-- Implicit characteristics: Mobile identifiers (IDFA/IDFV, Google Ad ID), IP address, web cookies, etc.
+- Implicit characteristics: Mobile identifiers (IDFA, IDFV, Google Ad ID), IP address, web cookies

 - Explicit characteristics: Email address, Facebook ID, Google Account ID, etc.

-Identifying users is a big step in the right direction, but to deliver a truly personalized experience, you also need to take into account descriptive user attributes.
-The implicit and explicit characteristics like those listed above only provide a two-dimensional view of users, which makes it hard to understand who they truly are and what they want.
-It’s the ability to weave in user attributes like gender, referral source, reward program status and preferences that really bring this image to life by delivering a more three-dimensional view of users.
-There are countless descriptive attributes you can use to categorize users, and the ones that are most important to your business will depend on your business objectives and data plan.
+- Take into account descriptive user attributes: Implicit and explicit identifiers only provide a two-dimensional view of users, making it hard to understand who they truly are and what they want.
+It’s the ability to weave in user attributes such as gender, referral source, reward program status, and preferences that delivers a more three-dimensional view of a user.
+There are countless descriptive attributes you can use to categorize users.
+The ones that are most important to your business will depend on your business objectives and data plan.

-You can also take these efforts to better understand your users one step further by enriching their profiles with third-party data.
-These additional insights can cover everything from demographic and behavioral data to cross-device data.
-For example, while you can learn a lot about your users from the data you collect inside your app, you can gain a much better understanding of who your users are by overlaying data collected in-app with data from third-party sources that cover areas of interest like brand affinities, household purchase data and more.
-Ultimately, this overlay helps you obtain a more comprehensive picture of users so that you can understand their interests better and use that understanding to serve them in more meaningful ways.
+- Enrich profiles with 3rd party data: These additional insights can cover everything from demographic and behavioral data, to cross-device data.
+You can gain a much better understanding of who your users are by overlaying data collected in-app with data from third-party sources that cover areas of interest like brand affinities, household purchase data, and more.

-Finally, user identities are only as valuable as how you use them (after all, you don’t want to collect identities just for the sake of doing so like the drunk near the lamppost).
-The good news is, by following the first three steps, you should have a deep level of insight into who your customers are, what they want and what actions they’ve taken along the entire customer journey.
+Finally, user identities are only as valuable as how they’re used.
+The good news is, by following the first three steps, you should have a deep level of insight into who your customers are, what they want, and what actions they’ve taken along the entire customer journey.
 Build custom audiences and segment users based on real-time and historical data, as well as in-app activities.
 Then connect them to executional systems, such as ZenDesk and cloud data warehouses.

-For example, you can use identities to segment users into different groups to personalize outreach based on things like preferences or location and make predictive offers based on what similar users previously liked or purchased.
-Specifically, you can use these segments to filter for all users who fit mold X and took action Y (e.g. women in California who added products from a certain line to their shopping cart on your mobile app) so that you can engage with this group in a very personalized manner.
+For example, you can use identities to segment users into different groups and personalize outreach based on preferences or location, and make predictive offers based on what similar users previously liked, or purchased.
+Specifically, you can use these segments to filter all users who fit mold X and took action Y (e.g. women in California who added products from a certain line to their shopping cart on your mobile app), so that you can engage with this group in a very personalized manner.

-Last but not least, remember to link user identity data to other data that you collect, as orphaned data won’t provide any value.
-As a result, in addition to following the steps outlined here, you also need to set and manage user identity from the very beginning so that subsequent behavioral data, such as event and session data, gets properly linked to specific users.
-This linking will help create a customer-centric data model and ensure that you’re not just thinking about user identities, but actually putting those identities into action and making them the center of your data model.
+Orphaned data won’t provide any value.
+Managing user identity from the very beginning so that subsequent behavioral data, such as event and session data, gets properly linked to specific user will help create a customer-centric data model.
+It also ensures you’re not just thinking about user identities, but actually putting those identities into action and making them the center of your data model.

-These identity resolution activities will go a long way toward helping standardize data practices, avoid issues and squeeze the most value out of the data you collect.
+These identity resolution activities will go a long way to help standardize data practices, avoid issues, and squeeze the most value out of the data you collect.

 As the final part of this series, learn How to Manage Privacy and Security in a Multi-Screen World.